TYPES OF EXECUTIVE INTERIM MANAGEMENT SERVICES

 Transition Interim Management

-Interim transition management largely resembles interim turnaround management with the big difference that there is considerably less time pressure.
+Interim transition management largely resembles turnaround interim management with the big difference that there is considerably less time pressure.
 From a vision, the strategic plans are made in time to implement them in the organisation.
 Interim transition management is, therefore, a model for managing processes of co-evolution towards sustainable business development.
-Transition management is;

 • sustainable development is a never-ending process of progressive business and organisational improvements and changes.